Posted by jenstar

 At Google I/O, Google revealed that it has more than 150 million AMP documents indexed in their search results.
 And those documents are coming from 650,000 domains.

-Many new sites are getting on board with AMP daily, and many large sites have added AMP pages to their entire website.
+Many new sites are coming on board with AMP daily, and many large sites have added AMP pages to their entire website.

 Is it country-specific?